-The President of the Institution has designated Kathy Hargis to serve as the Title IX Coordinator for the Institution.
+The President of AGST has designated Dave Arthur to serve as the Title IX Coordinator for AGST.
 The Title IX Coordinator will report directly to the President on all matters involving Title IX.
-The Title IX Coordinator oversees the Institution's centralized review, investigation and resolution of reports of alleged violations of this policy, and oversees the Institution's overall compliance with Title IX.
+The Title IX Coordinator oversees AGST's centralized review, investigation and resolution of reports of alleged violations of this policy, and oversees AGST's overall compliance with Title IX.
 The Title IX Coordinator also is responsible for the implementation of Supportive Measures and for remedies imposed after a finding of responsibility.